-Sheep kept on pasture/ range grazing conditions must be provided with shelter, shade, and windbreaks to allow them the opportunity to thermoregulate and to mitigate welfare

-E37 risks in adverse weather.
-Shelter, shade, and windbreaks can be provided by geographical features such as well-drained hills and canyons, natural vegetation such as shrubs and tree belts, or manmade structures that are strategically placed to block prevailing winds.
-All facilities must provide sheep with the opportunity to properly thermoregulate.
-Sheep must be provided with adequate space to perform behavioral adjustments important to thermoregulation and have access to facilities or natural shelters or barriers.
-When sheep are kept confined in partially roofed units (open fronted shed, covered fooding to the provided with a feeting protection from the united and a second control of the provided with a feeting protection from the united and a second control of the provided with a feeting protection from the united and a second control of the provided with a feeting protection from the united and a second control of the provided with a feeting protection from the united and a second control of the provided with a feeting protection from the united and a second control of the provided with a feeting protection from the united and a second control of the provided with a feeting provided Yes No N/A Yes No N/A Yes /3 E39 feeding areas, etc.) they must be provided with effective protection from the wind and a comfortable, dry lying area.
-No N/A /3 E40 Summer/ High Heat and Humidity Conditions For summer/ high heat conditions, a shaded area must be accessible to the sheep to provide cooling. ☐ Artificial or natural shade must be provided or animals must be allowed access to buildings.
+E37 Sheep kept on pasture/ range grazing conditions must be provided with shelter, shade, and windbreaks to allow them the opportunity to thermoregulate and to mitigate welfare risks in adverse weather.
+Shelter, shade, and windbreaks can be provided by geographical features such as well-drained hills and canyons, natural vegetation such as shrubs and tree belts, or manmade structures that are strategically placed to block prevailing winds. ☐ Yes ☐ No ☐ N/A /3 E38 All facilities must provide sheep with the opportunity to properly thermoregulate.
+Sheep must be provided with adequate space to perform behavioral adjustments important to thermoregulation and have access to facilities or natural shelters or barriers. ☐ Yes☐ No /3 E39 When sheep are kept confined in partially roofed units (open fronted shed, covered feeding areas, etc.) they must be provided with effective protection from the wind and a comfortable, dry lying area.
+Yes □ No □ N/A /3 E40 Summer/ High Heat and Humidity Conditions For summer/ high heat conditions, a shaded area must be accessible to the sheep to provide cooling. ☐ Artificial or natural shade must be provided or animals must be allowed access to buildings.
 Shade structures must be designed to accommodate all animals together.
 Care must be taken if the trees are used for shade, as they are often used by a number of biting fly species for congregation areas. ☐ Sun shades must be provided for open pastures in regions where heat and humidity can be extreme. ☐ Serious consideration must be given to the provision of misting systems when these conditions prevail. ☐ In all circumstances sheep must be monitored for signs of heat stress.
 When sheep show signs of moderate to severe heat stress, such as head bobbing or open-mouth panting, immediate remedial actions must be taken to provide relief.
 Sheep not conditioned to extreme conditions may suffer heat stress and die.
 If daytime summer temperatures are consistently above 85°F, this may limit the productivity of an animal as well as potentially compromise its welfare.
 The provisions of shade can make a difference under extreme conditions.
-During periods of extreme heat the use of water Yes No N/A /25 E41 sprinklers/ misters can assist in preventing heat stress through evaporative cooling.
-Winter/ Cold or Wet Conditions For winter/ cold or wet conditions, shelters and windbreaks must be provided to the sheep to mitigate wind chill and hypothermia.
+During periods of extreme heat the use of water sprinklers/ misters can assist in preventing heat stress through evaporative cooling. ☐ Yes ☐ No /25 E41 Winter/ Cold or Wet Conditions For winter/ cold or wet conditions, shelters and windbreaks must be provided to the sheep to mitigate wind chill and hypothermia.
 Windbreaks can consist of natural tree belts, fences, or manmade structures that are strategically placed to block prevailing winds.
-Natural geographic features such as hills or canyons may be used in pasture range grazing conditions.
-Yes No N/A /10
+Natural geographic features such as hills or canyons may be used in pasture range grazing conditions. ☐ Yes ☐ No /10

-Milking Barn/ Parlor Note to auditor: The
+Milking Barn/ Parlor